rwilliams/jrubywiki/Improving-startup-time.md

 Here's a few JRuby flags that might help you investigate:

-* --profile and --profile.graph turn on JRuby's built-in profiler in "flat" and "graph" modes.
+* `--profile` and `--profile.graph` turn on JRuby's built-in profiler in "flat" and "graph" modes.
 Often there will be a slow Ruby-level operation during startup that can be fixed or omitted.
-* --sample turns on the JVM's sampling profiler.
+* `--sample` turns on the JVM's sampling profiler.
 It's not super accurate, but if there's some egregious bottleneck it should rise to the top.
 This can be useful to find especially slow code in JRuby itself.
-* -J-Xrunhprof:cpu=times turns on the JVM's instrumented profiler, saving profile results to java.hprof.txt.
+* `-J-Xrunhprof:cpu=times` turns on the JVM's instrumented profiler, saving profile results to java.hprof.txt.
 This slows down execution tremendously, but can give you more accurate low-level timings for JRuby and JDK code.
-* -J-Djruby.debug.loadService.timing=true turns on timing of all requires, showing fairly accurately where boot-time load costs are heaviest.
+* `-J-Djruby.debug.loadService.timing=true` turns on timing of all requires, showing fairly accurately where boot-time load costs are heaviest.
 If there are files that take especially long, there may be a good reason for it.
-* On Windows, where you may not have a "time" command, pass -b to JRuby (as in 'jruby -b ...') to print out a timing of your command's runtime execution (excluding JVM boot time).
+* On Windows, where you may not have a "time" command, pass `-b` to JRuby (as in `jruby -b ...`) to print out a timing of your command's runtime execution (excluding JVM boot time).

 When all else fails
 ===================